Frequent Asked Questions

 There is an extensive list of all the employees who could be eligible under the scheme, which you can view here:

 Your employer should write to you to state that you are to be furloughed.
 A popular method has been by way of an email.
-You will then need to signify your agreement to be furloughed.
+You do not need to signify your agreement to be furloughed.
+However, your employer should keep a written record of the agreement for 5 years and of how many hours you work and/or are furloughed for.

 Employers have total discretion in regard to furloughing employees providing any decisions made are non-discriminatory.
 As an employee, you have options in terms of requesting to be furloughed, though an employer may be able to refuse this.
 If you are refused to be furloughed on discriminatory grounds (for instance, if you are a woman with childcaring responsibilities), you may have been discriminated against.
 Please contact us for further advice.